yduan1115/ChronoPreH/README.md

 (1) Continuous variable

-There are several methods you can use to model continuous variable overtime, and surely more in the future, I just collected 12 methods, and like run them for prediction at the same time, use the absolute error (|predict result - true value|) to get the best model for the specific variable.
+There are several methods you can use to model continuous variable overtime, and surely more in the future, I just collected 11 methods, and like run them for prediction at the same time, use the absolute error (|predict result - true value|) to get the best model for the specific variable.
 This is different from other packages or methods or papers that use various models but apply the model through all variables; now my model do for each variable in the dataset, their unique "best model".
 I think this is great because for different models, they might be heterogeneous across different variables, so the robustness is not necessary even.

-I make this to adjust for confounders whenever applicable in the 12 methods.
+Confounders (continuous or categorical, can be manually defined) are adjusted whenever applicable in the 11 methods.
+(Previously I was thinking about defining whether a confounder is categorical or continuous automatically, but it always generates error, so I think manually define would be better, and more efficient.)

 The script file is in R/FitCont.R, and this argument is named "FitCont".